Gradient Accumulation in PyTorch

 accum_iter = 4

-# loop through the numbered range of batches
+# loop through enumaretad batches

 for batch_idx, (inputs, labels) in enumerate(data_loader):